oanhcuongdo/flutter_chatgpt_matrix/README.md

 ## ChatGPT Application with flutter

 ChatGPT has released version 4.0, but it is not fully open.
-Currently, AI Chat uses the `gpt-3.5-turbo` model.
+Currently, MatrixGPT  uses the `gpt-3.5-turbo` model.

 Chinese document: [Chinese](./README-CN.md)